 Space Control (i): though he is a god of time, Khronos has also shown the ability to manipulate space in several ways.
 Functioning at intensity 25, this potent ability allows Khronos to teleport anywhere within 250 million miles with each jump (functioning with beyond visual range).

-Furthermore, he may exit our plane of existence altogether, traversing the sixth dimension in order to enter other universes.
+Furthermore, he may exit our plane of existence altogether, traversing the sixth dimension to enter other universes.
 This ability also functions at intensity 25, meaning there are few places in reality that are barred to Khronos should he wish to travel to them.

 Finally, Khronos has the power to spawn whole dimensions.
 Though he requires Ananke's help to do so, Khronos can literally form new planes of existence when he wishes, as he did when he and Ananke created the Olympian multiverse back at the 'beginnings' of reality.